team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/Remove Background Color from Images.md

 import { sprite } from 'sprite'
 ```

+The `removeBackgroundColor` function is designed to remove a specific background color from an image, making it transparent.

 ## Why should I use this function?

-Use this function when you need to remove a specific background color from an image, creating transparency where that color exists.
-This is particularly useful for:
+Use this function when you need to:
+- Remove a specific background color from an image

-- Creating sprites with transparent backgrounds
+- Create transparent images from ones with solid color backgrounds
-- Cleaning up images for use in graphic design or web development
+- Prepare images for use in projects that require transparent backgrounds
-- Preparing images for layering in digital compositing

 ## What parameters are required?

-The `removeBackgroundColor` function accepts the following parameters:
+The function takes the following parameters:

-1. `inputPath` (string): The path to the input image file.
+1. `inputPath` (string): Path to the input image file
-2. `outputPath` (string): The path where the processed image will be saved.
+2. `outputPath` (string): Path where the processed image will be saved
-3. `targetColor` (string): The color to be removed, specified as a CSS color string (e.g., '#FFFFFF' for white).
+3. `targetColor` (string): CSS color string of the background color to remove (e.g., '#FFFFFF')
-4. `colorThreshold` (number, optional): The tolerance for color matching.
-Default is 0.
+4. `colorThreshold` (number, optional): Tolerance for color matching (default: 0)
-5. `options` (object, optional): Additional options (currently unused in the provided code).
+5. `options` (object, optional): Additional options (currently unused)

 ## Prerequisites

-Before using this function, ensure you have:
+- Node.js environment

-- Installed the Sprite SDK in your Node.js project
+- The `sprite` package installed in your project
-- The Jimp library, which is used internally for image processing
+- The `Jimp` library (used internally by the function)

 ## How do I use this function?